apache/systemds/contributing-to-systemds.md

 ### Development Mailing List

-Perhaps the easiest way to obtain help and contribute to SystemML is to join the SystemML Development mailing list (dev@systemml.apache.org).
+Perhaps the easiest way to obtain help and contribute to SystemDS is to join the SystemDS Development mailing list (dev@systemml.apache.org).
 You can subscribe to this list by sending an email to [dev-subscribe@systemml.apache.org](mailto:dev-subscribe@systemml.apache.org).
 You can unsubscribe from this list by sending an email to [dev-unsubscribe@systemml.apache.org](mailto:dev-unsubscribe@systemml.apache.org).
 The dev mailing list archive can be found